OBKA Beginners Course

-Our annual beginners course starts in late February/early March with an introductory “What is Beekeeping” meeting at Marlborough school in Woodstock.
+Our annual beginners course starts in late February/early March with an introductory session called “What is Beekeeping”.
 The aim of this session is to give you an overview of beekeeping and the Beginners course; you do not have to have signed up for the beginners course to attend this session (but see Please Note, below).

 The cost of the course (2022) is £65.00

 If you want to know a bit more about becoming a beekeeper and what it entails then we recommend reading this article from a well known blogger on beekeeping (and bee researcher) The Apiarist; his article about becoming a beekeeper is here.

 Please Note: Attendance at the ‘What is Beekeeping’ is required if you want to sign up for the Beginners’ Beekeeping course.
 People find that attending the ‘What is Beekeeping’ course is a useful way to decide if they want to commit to the full course and hence whether or not to sign up for the Beginners’ course and also join OBKA; you cannot do the Beginners’ Course unless you are also a member of the Association.

 To join the Oxfordshire Beekeepers Association (OBKA) click on this link to go to the application form.